 The PPE Major requirements offer the students several choices in designing the major.
 Some of the innovative ways the PPE major might be structured are described in the overview of the program.
 Students should read the details below, and may also refer to this diagram for a quick visual understanding of the major.

-All students fulfill a "Rigorous Reasoning" Pre-requirement.
+(a) All students fulfill a "Rigorous Reasoning" Pre-requirement.

-All students are required to take Common Foundations courses (7 credits).
-These courses should be completed by the end of the semester when the student is declaring and no later than the end of the sophomore year (exceptions might be made because of extenuating circumstances).
+(b) All students are required to take Common Foundations courses (7 credits).
+These courses need to be finished by the end of the semester when the student is declaring and no later than the end of the sophomore year (exceptions might be made because of extenuating circumstances).

-"Finally, students choose Thematic Concentration electives.
+(d) Finally, students choose aThematic Concentration.
 (This part counts for 4 credits).
-In the “Thematic Concentrations,” students will choose an interdisciplinary theme, and choose 4 courses in that theme.
+Here students will choose an interdisciplinary theme to study.

-Finally, all PPE majors need to take a PPE 475 or 476 (Capstone seminar and research project) in their senior year.
+(e) Finally, all PPE majors need to take a PPE 475 or 476 (Capstone seminar and research project) in their senior year.
 This accounts for the 16th credit.
 Students may take more than one Capstone seminar and count such seminars as electives in their thematic concentration.